donbeave/interview/README.md

 To understand quicksort, you should be familiar with the partitioning algorithm.

-Quicksort algorithm operates by partitioning an array into two sub-arrays and then calling itself recursively to quicksort each of these subarrays
+Quicksort algorithm operates by partitioning an array into two sub-arrays and then calling itself recursively to quicksort each of these subarrays.

+##### Sorting process

+If the array contains only one element or zero elements then the array is sorted.

+If the array contains more then one element then:

+1. Select an element from the array.
+This element is called the "pivot element".
+For example select the element in the middle of the array.
+2. All elements which are smaller then the pivot element are placed in one array and all elements which are larger are placed in another array.
+3. Sort both arrays by recursively applying Quicksort to them.
+4. Combine the arrays.

+Quicksort can be implemented to sort "in-place".
+This means that the sorting takes place in the array and that no additional array need to be created.

 ##### Efficiency

 Quicksort operates in `O(N*logN)` time.
 This is generally true of the divide-and-conquer algorithms, in which a recursive method divides a range of items into two groups and then calls itself to handle each group.
 In this situation the logarithm actually has a base of `2`: The running time is proportional to `N*log2N`.

+##### Standard Java Array sorting

+Java offers a standard way of sorting Arrays with `Arrays.sort()`.
+This sort algorithm is a modified quicksort which show more frequently a complexity of `O(n log(n))`.
+See the Javadoc for details.

 ## Data Structures